-All of our current NEOs are employed at-will and may be terminated at any time, with or without formal cause.
-We have entered into arrangements with each of Dr. Short and Messrs.
-Smith and Waldron which provide for certain severance benefits upon a termination or change in control, subject to the executive's execution of a release agreement acceptable to us, as described below.
+All of our NEOs are employed at-will and may be terminated at any time, with or without formal cause.
+We have entered into arrangements with each of our NEOs which provide for certain severance benefits upon a termination or change in control, subject to the executive's execution of a release agreement acceptable to us, as described below.